DaveSteadman/FssML/README.md

 FssML
 =====
 Tech demo idea to try and better understand the internals of a of transformer model, by trying to make one.

-Uses ad-hoc C# class and "evolutionary" type training rather than SGD.
+Uses ad-hoc C# classes and "evolutionary" type training rather than SGD.